rohen21s/rohen21s/README.md

 Each project page contains specific instructions for setup and usage.
 Click on the links above to dive into the details of each project.

-## Contributing

-Contributions are welcome!
-If you have any ideas or improvements, feel free to open an issue or submit a pull request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/rohen21s/rohen21s/blob/main/LICENSE) file for details.
+This project is licensed under [MIT License](https://github.com/rohen21s/rohen21s/blob/main/LICENSE)